 CBI is commercial or financial information that is both customarily and actually treated as private by its owner.
 Under the Freedom of Information Act (FOIA) (5 U.S.C.
 552), CBI is exempt from public disclosure.
 If your comments responsive to this NPRM contain commercial or financial information that is customarily treated as private, that you actually treat as private, and that is relevant or responsive to this NPRM, it is important that you clearly designate the submitted comments as CBI.
 Please mark each page of your submission containing CBI as "PROPIN."
 The FAA will treat such marked submissions as confidential under the FOIA, and they will not be placed in the public docket of this NPRM.
-Submissions containing CBI should be sent to Vladimir Ulyanov, Aerospace Engineer, Large Aircraft Section, FAA, International Validation Branch, 2200 South 216th St., Des Moines, WA 98198; telephone and fax 206-231-3229; email vladimir.ulyanov@ faa.gov.
+Submissions containing CBI should be sent to should be sent to Dan Rodina, Aerospace Engineer, Large Aircraft Section, International Validation Branch, FAA, 2200 South 216th Street, Des Moines, WA 98198; telephone and fax 206-231-3225; email dan.rodina@faa.gov.
 Any commentary that the FAA receives which is not specifically designated as CBI will be placed in the public docket for this rulemaking.